Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Greenwood Capital Associates

 When it comes to investment strategies, Greenwood Capital Associates looks to tailor its approach to the needs of each client.
 This involves getting to know each client on an individual level and meeting to discuss such factors as a client's time horizon, liquidity needs and general investment objectives.
-Greenwood Capital combines fundamental, technical, cyclical, and active risk analyses to guide asset allocation and security selection.
+Greenwood Capital combines fundamental, technical, cyclical and active risk analyses to guide asset allocation and security selection.
 The firm's investment committee meets weekly to evaluate economic indicators, interest rates, corporate earnings, as well as monetary and fiscal policies, adjusting sector and company weightings accordingly.

 Anchor Investment Management

-Anchor Investment Management is a fee-based firm headquartered in Columbia.
+Fee-based Anchor Investment Management in Columbia has been in business since 2000.
 It works with both high-net-worth and non-high-net-worth individuals, as well as pension and profit-sharing plans, charities and corporations.
 Anchor provides both investment management and financial planning services to its clients.
 It also provides individual retirement advice and consulting services for retirement plan fiduciaries.

 How Long $1mm Lasts in Retirement